LuisCDias/hb/README.md

 Campaigns can be created for any track a musician has on Soundcloud or a new one can be uploaded to Soundcloud through Headblendr.
-The metadata for the selected track will be updated, disabling the ability to download it through directly through Soundcloud.
+The metadata for the selected track will be updated, disabling the ability to download it directly through Soundcloud.
 A local representation of the track is stored (namely, the soundcloud id, permalink url, download url and artwork url) in order to keep API requests to a minimum.